madhav28/Medical-Assistant-Bot/README.md

 ## Results
 ### Illustration 1
 **Question:** What are the causes and treatments for chronic back pain?<br>
-**Bot Answer:**
+**Bot Answer:**<br>
-"Chronic back pain is a common condition that can be caused by a variety of factors.
+Chronic back pain is a common condition that can be caused by a variety of factors.
 Here are some of the most common causes:

 1. Muscle or ligament strain: This is often caused by heavy lifting, poor posture, or sudden movements.
 2. Herniated disc: This occurs when the soft inner material of a disc in the spine bulges out and presses on a nerve.